Am I replicating a previous study? If I am, in what ways am I improving and refining the research?

 Obviously, for a short-term research project, you do not have to answer yes to all of these questions or be as rigorous.

-For a dissertation or thesis, these are just some of the questions, and for research scientists submitting a proposal, affirmative answers to these questions are the bare minimum for receiving a research grant.
+For a dissertation or thesis, these are just some of the possible questions, and for research scientists submitting a proposal, affirmative answers to all these questions are the bare minimum for receiving a research grant.

 Narrowing Down the Research Paper Question